act3-ace/SafeRL/docs/config_docs.md

 config: # Processor-dependent configuration
     reward: -0.001
 ```
+Reward processors define how rewards are computed during agent
+training.
+Each reward processor uses information in the simulation
+state and/or the simulation status (see below) to compute a reward
+for an agent.
+All reward processors execute in the
+order given by the configuration file at each time step of the
+simulation.

 Reward processor entries in a custom YAML configuration file consist of three
 primary keys: